Simpson given good chance for parole, despite 'O.J. factor'

 Simpson was instrumental in mediating inmate disputes at Lovelock, served as an unofficial "athletic director" in the prison yard, led prayer groups and even lobbied for inmate education funding, said Nevada state Assemblyman Osvaldo Fumo, who was part of Simpson's legal team in a failed appeal of his conviction.

+Simpson will appear before the parole board by live video feed from prison.
+He will be joined there by a lawyer and supporters including daughter Arnelle Simpson, sister Shirley Baker and one of his robbery victims, who "plans to express his forgiveness" of Simpson at the hearing, Fumo said.

-"Based upon my knowledge of his background and behavior in prison, I expect he will be a very good candidate for getting parole," Roger David, the retired Clark County district attorney who tried Simpson in 2008, said on Tuesday.
+David Roger, the retired Clark County district attorney who tried Simpson in 2008, said: "Based upon my knowledge of his background and behavior in prison, I expect he will be a very good candidate for getting parole."

 In a similar assessment posted last week on the internet forum Reddit, incumbent D.A.
 Steve Wolfson said: "Most people who are ...
 70 years old, who have been model prisoners, will be excellent candidates for parole.
 Mr. Simpson fits that description."

-Wolfson noted that his wife, retired Judge Jackie Glass, presided over Simpson's Las Vegas trial, sentencing him to a term of nine to 33 years in prison.
+Wolfson said his wife, retired Judge Jackie Glass, presided over Simpson's Las Vegas trial, sentencing him to a term of nine to 33 years in prison.

 A jury found Simpson guilty of all 12 charges against him for storming into a Las Vegas hotel room in 2007 with four cohorts and holding two sports memorabilia dealers at gunpoint, then making off with thousands of dollars in items he said rightfully belonged to him.